 Looking for a fitness journey to follow?
+How many pounds do you lose after pregnancy?
 Here’s my postpartum weight loss journey, starting from the very beginning: Week 1!

 If you’ve been hanging out on the blog at all lately, you probably know that I was due to have baby number two in late January.
 I have been eager to share my postpartum weight loss & fitness journey with you, and I’m excited to say that baby Sawyer is finally here!

 I’m sitting here pumping breast milk for my sweet boy, and even though I hadn’t planned on it, I just couldn’t wait any longer to get started sharing this all with you.

 I’m actually exactly one week postpartum today.
 I know people like to see transformations from the starting point, and this will be mine.

 If you’re new here, you might be wondering why all of this is such a big deal to me.
 Why a postpartum weight loss blog?
 I recommend reading more about the blog and me here if it interests you, but for now I’ll give you a short bit of info to help you understand why this fitness journey is so important: